irinasokolova-kimola/nlp-datasets/README.md

-# nlp-datasets
-These datasets are created by Kimola team to help our users have a great trial experience.

 # Kimola Cognitive NLP Datasets
 These refined datasets are prepared by Kimola’s analysts to help you start and onboard to use Kimola Cognitive, a customer feedback analysis platform for dataholics, marketing and research professionals.